Two-decade Pfizer mission pays off for Guggenheim's deal king

 But their relationship stretches far further back, to the late 1990s, when Schwartz was a banker at Bear Stearns and Read was an executive working his way up at Pfizer, according to three people who have worked with Schwartz.

-Getting close to people in business development is very much part of the playbook of Schwartz, who has also spent the last two decades working closely with the likes of Verizon (VZ.N), Walt Disney (DIS.N) and Cablevision CVC.N.
+Getting close to people in business development is very much part of the playbook of Schwartz, who has also spent the last two decades working closely with the likes of Verizon, Walt Disney and Cablevision.

 He works with operational managers on a long-term basis - without doing deals - to discuss strategy and cultivate trust, according to the sources.
 Then, when they reach positions of power and an M&A opportunity comes up, an advisory role is the prize.